ronils/Pattern/README.md

 Each child will check to see if the pattern files match with their image Results are written to files named after the PID of each process

-Version 2 - Child Processes load a separate program

-main.c -> creates the child processes which launch the helper program for the processes to execute.
-Then wait for the child processes to finish helper.c -> execute the pattern search and write the matches to the output files

-Version 3 - Child processes report their results via a pipe
+Version 2 - Child processes report their results via a pipe

 Child processes send their report via an unnamed pipe